-- Seventy-six percent of mothers began prenatal care during the first trimester of pregnancy, and 2% received no care. - Sixty-six percent of women reported that health insurance or an HMO paid for their prenatal care; 27% reported that Medicaid or Health Choice paid for their care. - Thirty-eight percent of women participated in the WIC program during pregnancy. - Sixty percent of mothers reported one or more medical complications during pregnancy; severe nausea, preterm labor, and kidney or bladder infections were the most common complications. - Seventy-eight percent of mothers reported that HIV testing was discussed during prenatal care visits; 74% reported getting an HIV test. - Nine percent of women smoked during the last three months of pregnancy, and 7% reported using alcohol.
-Fewer than 1% of women reported a binge-drinking episode during the last three months of pregnancy.
+- Seventy-eight percent of mothers began prenatal care during the first trimester of pregnancy, and 1% received no care. - Sixty-six percent of women reported that health insurance or an HMO paid for their prenatal care; 29% reported that Medicaid or Health Choice paid for their care. - Forty-two percent of women participated in the WIC program during pregnancy. - Sixty-six percent of mothers reported one or more medical complications during pregnancy; severe nausea, preterm labor, and kidney or bladder infections were the most common complications. - Eighty-one percent of mothers reported that HIV testing was discussed during prenatal care visits; 73% reported getting an HIV test. - Eleven percent of women smoked during the last three months of pregnancy.
+Nine percent of women reported using alcohol and 1% of women reported a binge-drinking episode during the last three months of pregnancy.

-- Three percent of mothers reported being physically abused by an ex-husband or expartner during pregnancy, and 4% reported being abused by a husband or partner. - Forty percent of mothers had a routine dental visit during pregnancy, and 22% needed to be seen for a dental problem.
+- Two percent of mothers reported being physically abused by an ex-husband or expartner during pregnancy, and 3% reported being abused by a husband or partner. - Thirty-nine percent of mothers had a dental visit during pregnancy, and 22% needed to be seen for a dental problem.